lomorage/homepage/content/blog/import_my_cloud.md

 ## 1. Turn on SSH on MyCloud admin page

-Open MyCloud admin web page, on settings, turn on SSH and set the pasword as tips.
+Open MyCloud admin web page, on settings, turn on SSH and set the password as tips.
 Like below picture:

 <div align="center">
 <p class="screenshoot">